Brightify/Fetcher/README.md

 ### Thread safety

 `Fetcher` by default does many things on the background thread, so it needs to be thread safe.
-This also applies to things like `RequestPerformer`, `RequestEnhancer`, `ErrorHandler` and so on.
+This also applies to objects like `RequestPerformer`, `RequestEnhancer`, `ErrorHandler` and so on.
 Usually all methods from these protocols are  implemented as pure functions, so they don't cause any problems.
 Also see [DataMapper#ThreadSafety](https://github.com/Brightify/DataMapper#threadsafety).

 ## Versioning

 This library uses semantic versioning.
 Until the version 1.0 API breaking changes may occur even in minor versions.
 We consider the version 0.1 to be prerelease, which means that API should be stable but is not tested yet in a real project.
-After that testing, we make needed adjustments and bump the version to 1.0 (first release).
+After the testing we'll make the necessary adjustments and bump the version to 1.0 (first release).

 ## Author